eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 ## Ethereum Protocol Design

+Ethereum is an open source, globally decentralized computing infrastructure that executes programs called smart contracts.
+It uses a Blockchain to synchronize and store the system’s state changes, along with a crypto‐ currency called ether and constrain execution resource costs.[Mastering Ethereum](https://github.com/ethereumbook/ethereumbook)

 Originally outlined in its [Whitepaper](https://ethereum.org/whitepaper#ethereum-whitepaper), Ethereum draws inspiration from Bitcoin and its background (explained above) to create a general blockchain based computation platform.
 The design was technically specified in [Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf) and evolved over time.
 Changes are tracked in the community process of [EIPs](https://eips.ethereum.org) and current specification is implemented in Python as:

 - [Execution specs](https://github.com/ethereum/execution-specs)